Yoga, walking and horse riding retreats in enchanting surroundings

 Best for: For the hill yoga retreats, creatives, singles or young mums looking for a real and less ‘out there’ inroad to the realm of yoga will love it here.
 The riding retreats are ideal for friends or family who want to share a rare and unifying experience.

-Not for: Itchy teens or those sorely entrenched in the yang of life for the hill yoga retreats; those with no riding experience for the riding retreats (you’ll spend 5 hours day on a horse).
+Not for: Itchy teens or those sorely entrenched in the yang of life or the hill yoga retreats; those with no riding experience for the riding retreats (you’ll spend 5 hours day on a horse).

 Set in the Andalucian hills an hour’s drive North from Seville, Trasierra is an enchanting 16th century family home that has been opening its doors for payed stays and retreats since the 1990s.
 Come to release, recharge and inspire with the daughter Amber Scott, who runs three day Hill Yoga retreats four times a year, or the son George Scott, who runs three day riding retreats from mid-March until mid-June.
 The easy beauty, detailed touches and splendour of the natural world all around at Trasierra create the perfect environment for those in need of a dose of home-hued love and nourishment.
-Trasierra will be re-opening for general stays sometime in 2019 too.

 The heavenly contrast of being among olives and pines in the spaciousness of the Spanish hills, and curling up in vast white-washed rooms, with roaring fires, dogs and tingling book-spines.
 Charlotte Scott, Trasierra’s intriguing and beautiful host, who bought the derelict ruin with her husband over 35 years ago, had four children there, and then used her designer’s eye to transform the private house for guests.